ronan-f/flash-cards/README.md

 This is a work in progress...

-I started to learn Chinese a couple of years ago but the flash card apps I used didn't have the features I wanted or where too complicated so I've decided to build my own.
+I started to learn Chinese a couple of years ago but the flash card apps I used didn't have the features I wanted or were too complicated so I've decided to build my own.

 Here are some screenshots of the current build: